Observability

 • Agent Sessions — Session-level agent audit trail with drill-down into LLM calls, MCP tool calls, and correlated logs

-• Application Metrics — HTTP traffic, Node.js runtime health, and resource usage for monitoring your Archestra deployment
+• Application Metrics — HTTP traffic, Node.js runtime health, task queue processing, and PostgreSQL database monitoring

-To install all four dashboards at once, create a Grafana Service Account token with the Editor basic role, or the fixed:folders:writer RBAC role for more granular access, and run:
+To install all five dashboards at once, create a Grafana Service Account token with the Editor basic role, or the fixed:folders:writer RBAC role for more granular access, and run:

 GRAFANA_URL=https://your-grafana-instance GRAFANA_TOKEN=glsa_xxx \